 The Water Framework Directive (WFD), Directive 2000/60/EC, has established a framework for all European waterbodies to be monitored and aims to achieve good ecological and chemical status by 2015, derogated to 2027 for underachieving water bodies.
 Hinckley & Bosworth Borough is within the Humber River Basin District, managed by the Humber River Basin Management Plan (RBMP).
-The RBMP covers a large area if 26,100km2, extending from Leicester, north to Darlington, with over 10.8 million people living within the district (Environment Agency, 2015).
+The RBMP covers a large area of 26,100km2, extending from Leicester, north to Darlington, with over 10.8 million people living within the district (Environment Agency, 2022).
 The RBMP identifies the current water quality of the waterbodies within Hinckley & Bosworth Borough and sets objectives for making further improvements to their ecological and chemical quality status.
 The RBMP also identifies significant pressures on the waterbodies within the region, which include issues such as physical modification, pollution, and changes to natural flow.

 Fifteen waterbodies fall within Hinckley & Bosworth Borough.
-The current (2016) quality status of each waterbody is described in Table 4-5 and shown in Figure 4-5.
-One waterbody has 'bad' status; five waterbodies have 'poor' status; eight waterbodies have 'moderate' status; and one waterbody is achieving 'good' status.
-This represents a decline in status for 40% of waterbodies, an improvement in status for 40% of waterbodies, and no change in status for 20% of waterbodies within the Borough since they were first assessed in 2009.
+The current (2019) quality status of each waterbody is described in Table 4-5.
+Nine waterbodies have 'Poor' status; six waterbodies have 'Moderate' status; and no waterbodies achieved 'Good' status.
+This represents a decline in status for four waterbodies, an improvement in status for one waterbody, and no change for eight of the waterbodies within the borough since they were assessed in 2016.